pragmatic-data/pragmatic-data-platform/QUICK_START.md

 ### Step 5.2: Facts (`FACT_`)

 Fact tables contain quantitative measures and foreign keys to dimension tables.

-They are also kept simple when they represent business concepts, as they can select from the REF model built for the concept.
-We can also build composite facts for the specific need of one data mart by joining base facts, dimensions and mapping tables.
+When they represent business concepts they are also built with simple SQL, as they can just select the desired columns from the REF model built for the concept.
+We can also build more complex, composite facts for the specific need of one data mart by joining base facts, dimensions and mapping tables.

 **File: `models/03_delivery/marts/portfolio_analysis/FACT_POSITION_TRANSACTIONS.sql`**